 Furthermore, if you are an employer contributing towards an employee’s pension account; then you can obtain a tax deduction of up to 10%of your salary.

-Section 80D states about the deductions that can be claimed by a taxpayer for paying the health insurance premiums.
-An individual or an undivided Hindu Family can claim a tax deduction of Rs.25, 000 on payment of health insurance premium for himself, his spouse and dependent children.
-Moreover, a tax deduction of up to Rs.25, 000 can be availed by you if you are paying the medical insurance premium for your parents who are below the age of 60 years.
+Section 80D states the deductions that can be claimed by a taxpayer for paying the health insurance premiums.
+An individual or an undivided Hindu Family can claim a tax deduction of Rs.25,000 on payment of health insurance premium for himself, his spouse and dependent children.
+Moreover, a tax deduction of up to Rs.25,000 can be availed by you if you are paying the medical insurance premium for your parents who are below the age of 60 years.

-If your parents are above 60 years of age, then you can avail a tax discount of up to Rs.50, 000 on health insurance premiums.
-Furthermore, if both the taxpayer and his parents are above the age of 60 years; then under Section 80D the permissible tax deduction can be up to Rs.1, 00,000.
+If your parents are above 60 years of age, then you can avail of a tax discount of up to Rs.50,000 on health insurance premiums.
+Furthermore, if both the taxpayer and his parents are above the age of 60 years; then under Section 80D, the permissible tax deduction can be up to Rs.1,00,000.

 Under Section 80E, an individual is allowed to avail a tax deduction for the interest on study loans taken for higher education.
 This study loan can be taken for self, for the spouse, for children or for a student for whom you are the legal guardian.

-The deductions under Section 80E are available for maximum 8 years or till the period of entire repayment of the interest whichever is earlier.
+The deductions under Section 80E are available for a maximum of 8 years or till the period of entire repayment of the interest whichever is earlier.

 - Can the benefits of Section 80C be claimed by a firm?